travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 - A job takes longer than 50 minutes on travis-ci.org
 - A job takes longer than 120 minutes on travis-ci.com
-- A job takes longer than 50 minutes on OSX infrastructure or travis-ci.org or travis-ci.com
+- A job takes longer than 50 minutes on OS X infrastructure or travis-ci.org or travis-ci.com
 - A job produces no log output for 10 minutes

 Some common reasons why builds might hang: